ChenGiuseppe/PyMM/README.md

 * **-traj** : XTC file of the MD trajectory.

 * **-top** : TPR file corresponding to the XTC file.
 It is necessary to obtain the topology and the MM charges.
 > **NOTE**: As an alternative, a text file listing the indexes and the charge of the atoms in the MD simulation can be used as the topology file.
+The file needs to be saved with the *.dat* extention in order to be recognized by PyMM.

 * -q : QC total charge.
 By default is 0.